inceptionlrt/smart-contracts/projects/vaults/README.md

 - `Error: Trying to initialize a provider with block X but the current block is Y`

 Looks like the RPC provider is not in sync with the network.
-Please make sure you set the RPC provider correctly.
+Please make sure you set the RPC url correctly.